 Prepare yourself for every superlative and cliché in the book, as I try to describe the experience of meeting His Holiness the Dalai Lama this week; an extraordinary and outrageously special experience (you see?
 I’ve already started with the hyperbole).
-My journal entry says, “I’m not sure if ‘holy crap!’ are appropriate words to use in the same sentence as the Dalai Lama, but holy crap, I met His Holiness the Dalai Lama on my flight to Delhi today”.
+My journal entry says something like, “I’m not sure if ‘holy crap!’ are appropriate words to use in the same sentence as the Dalai Lama … but holy moly (holy guacamole?
+Holy Gautama?), I met His Holiness the Dalai Lama on my flight to Delhi today”.
 Since the experience was much more profound than that, I will now try to give it due reverence.

 During my advanced yoga teacher training in McLeod Ganj, India, I was optimistic that I would get a chance to see His Holiness, since his residence was on our doorstep.
 Over seven weeks, like a DalaiGroupie.
 I checked his official itinerary online, applied through the web site for a “private audience” (although I would have been happy to be one in a cast of thousands), visited the security office in the town, asked local Buddhists, monks and nuns who had now become friends if they knew of any unscheduled appearances, and when I had a chance to visit the Buddhist temple adjacent to his home, I’d stay alert, just in case he felt a spontaneous urge to venture out and have some time with his peeps.
 It was not meant to be.
 The harder I searched, the more elusive he was.